Starting at INR 13,900 INR 17,500

 For Customisation, group discounts & other trek related queries.

-Kashmir Great Lakes Trek Best Time
+Best Time to Visit Kashmir Great Lakes Trek

-Great Lakes Trek in June
+Kashmir Great Lakes Trek in June

 Since this is a summer trek, the weather is mostly sunny in June.
 During the day you need to keep safe against sunburn and sunstroke.
 The temperature hovers around 10°C to 25°C during daytime and drops down to around 5°C to 10°C at night making them a bit colder.